 Commercial Consultancy Services

 Energy audits are necessary to improve energy efficiency in an existing building.
+Many organisations need them to comply with the Energy Saving Opportunity Scheme (ESOS) requirements.
 An energy audit consists of collecting and analysing energy consumption by fuel type and end use to understand how the building is performing and where improvements can be made.
 The following steps are implemented to enable us to make recommendations:

 – Gather electricity and fossil-fuel consumption records (bills/meter readings prior to site visit)